What Two Years of Operational Drift Actually Costs

 4. Phased Rollout Blueprint

-• Phase 1 (0–6 months): Quick wins, platform cleanup, role alignment, and early delegation.
+• Phase 1 (0–6 months): quick wins, platform cleanup, role alignment, early delegation.

-• Phase 2 (6–18 months): Growth mode with team expansion, refined offers, and stronger service delivery.
+• Phase 2 (6–18 months): growth mode — team expansion, refined offers, stronger delivery.

-Each phase included milestones, accountability markers, and flexibility to adjust as the business evolved.
+Each phase carried its own milestones and built-in room to adjust as the business actually moved.

 5. The Blueprint Package